TechFounder/stepup/README.md

 - aws-sdk

 The app focused on the need of of the organization's need for Mentors and Mentees to connect online.
+You can see the site deployed on Heroku: [Step Up](stepup-staging.herokuapp.com)